 Border Patrol Program Raises Due Process Concerns

-Operation Streamline is an initiative that takes immigrants caught entering the United States illegally and pushes them through the federal courts at unheard of speeds.
-They are often arraigned, counseled, plead and convicted in a matter of hours.
+Operation Streamline is an initiative that takes immigrants caught entering the United States illegally and pushes them through the federal courts at unheard-of speeds.
+They are often arraigned and counseled, plead and are convicted in a matter of hours.

 Operation In Action

 Las Cruces, N.M., is one of the eight court districts along the border that has implemented Operation Streamline or similar programs since 2005.

 On one recent typical day, Federal Magistrate Judge Karen Molzen's courtroom in Las Cruces was packed with 45 defendants.
 She had to figure out how to fit them in the courtroom, suggesting the jury box as possible space.

 Throughout the two-hour proceeding, men and women caught crossing the border illegally shuffled into the seats, wearing handcuffs and leg shackles -- and the same clothes they've had on since they were caught.